Medically reviewed by Drugs.com. Last updated on May 1, 2023.

 You may need to eat bland, low-acid foods.
 You may also need any of the following:

-- Soft foods: You may also need to eat foods that are soft and easy to swallow.
+- You may need to eat foods that are soft and easy to swallow.
 Some examples are applesauce, bananas, cooked cereal, cottage cheese, eggs, and yogurt.

-- Tube feedings: If you have trouble swallowing soft foods, you may be fed through a feeding tube.
+- Tube feedings may be used if you have trouble swallowing soft foods.
 The feeding tube will be carefully inserted through your nose down into your stomach.
 Liquid nutrition will be put through the end of the feeding tube and will flow into your stomach.

-- Barium swallow: This is a test where pictures of your abdomen are taken.
+- A barium swallow is used to take pictures of your abdomen.
 You will need to swallow a thick liquid called barium that helps the intestines show up better on x-ray.

-- Endoscopy: This is also called an EGD.
-This procedure helps caregivers see the inside of your esophagus and stomach using a flexible tube with a small light and camera on the end.
-Caregivers may remove a small amount of tissue from your esophagus for a biopsy.
-Your caregiver will look for any bleeding, lumps, narrowing, scars, tears, or pill pieces.
+- Endoscopy is a procedure used to see the inside of your esophagus and stomach.
+A flexible tube with a small light and camera on the end are used.
+Your healthcare provider will look for any bleeding, lumps, narrowing, scars, tears, or pill pieces.
+He or she may take a small amount of tissue from your esophagus to be tested.

-- Dilatation: This is a procedure where a small balloon, dilator, or stent is placed in your esophagus to widen it.
+- Dilatation is a procedure to place a small balloon, dilator, or stent in your esophagus to widen it.

-- Surgery: You may need surgery to remove an area of your esophagus.
+- Surgery may be needed to remove an area of your esophagus.
 It may be replaced with a portion of your stomach or colon.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.